European Water Chestnut

 Every summer, the Perkiomen Watershed Conservancy manages EWC infestations within the watershed while also assessing local waterways for new infestations.
 Smaller infestations are able to be managed by hand-pulling the plant with the help of volunteers, while large infestations need to be treated with aquatic herbicide in order to achieve removal.
 Below is a list of active infestations that we are currently managing.

-Current infestations managed by the Conservancy:
+Infestations Managed by the Conservancy:

-Knight Lake - Green Lane Park
+Knight Lake: Green Lane Park

 Deep Creek - Green Lane Park